pulumi/terraform-provider-aws/website/docs/d/s3_account_public_access_block.html.markdown

 The following arguments are supported:

 * `account_id` - (Optional) AWS account ID to configure.
-Defaults to automatically determined account ID of the Terraform AWS provider.
+Defaults to automatically determined account ID of the AWS provider.

 ## Attributes Reference